- How to play Pokémon GO

 • Once you hit level 5 you get to choose your team: Team Instinct (yellow), Team Mystic (blue) or Team Valor (red).
 You will be prompted to do so when you first visit a gym.
 Choose carefully: you can't change your mind later.
 The team leaders have now been announced for each team: Team Valor is Candela, Team Mystic is Blanche, and Team Instinct is Spark.

-• You'll see four types of gyms on the board: grey, yellow, blue and red.
-Grey gyms are unclaimed, and you can walk straight up to these and add a Pokémon, although the game has proved so popular you'll be very lucky to find a grey gym.
+• You'll see four types of gyms on the map: grey, yellow, blue and red.
+Grey gyms are unclaimed, but you can't walk straight up to these and add a Pokémon because the person who just took down the gym has a while to put their own Pokémon in the gym.

 • If a gym matches the colour of your team you can enter and train your Pokémon in order to increase the Prestige of the gym (which makes it more difficult for rival teams to win).
 If you level up the gym through training you will also be able to leave behind one of your Pokémon to help protect that gym from rival teams.